adamprime/adamtervort/content/posts/joy-of-artistry.md

 url: "/2019/09/joy-of-artistry"
 description: "Seeing the art made by a master in their field is inspiring and gives us hope that we too can strive and create something beautiful.
 A master jazz pianist reaffirmed this for me today."
 tldr: "Seeing the art made by a master in their field is inspiring and gives us hope that we too can strive and create something beautiful.
 A master jazz pianist reaffirmed this for me today."
-featured_image: "/images/2019-09/artistry-andrik-langfield-ITQVgbjG-q4-unsplash.jpg" # default width is 1280, path starts with "img/whatever.ext"
+image: "/images/2019-09/artistry-andrik-langfield-ITQVgbjG-q4-unsplash.jpg" # default width is 1280, path starts with "img/whatever.ext"
-thumbnail: "img/2019-09/artistry-500-andrik-langfield-ITQVgbjG-q4-unsplash.jpeg" # default size should be 500x500, path starts with "img/whatever.ext"
+thumbnail: "images/2019-09/artistry-500-andrik-langfield-ITQVgbjG-q4-unsplash.jpeg" # default size should be 500x500, path starts with "img/whatever.ext"
 credit: "https://unsplash.com/photos/ITQVgbjG-q4" # this is the link to the page the image came from
 categories:
+-
+tags:
+- jazz
+- piano
 - art
 - practice
 - mastery
-tags:
-- jazz
-- piano
 draft: "false" # change to false to publish
 ---